Frequently Asked Questions

 The Yellow Ribbon Program allows UC to partner with the VA to contribute funds to our veterans' unmet tuition and fee charges when their tuition and fees charges exceed the amount payable under Chapter 33.
 UC can contribute up to 50 percent of veterans' unmet costs; the Department of Veterans Affairs will match the amount.

-To learn what benefits you are eligible for or what options would be best suited for you, please see our Benefits page.
-It contains information regarding several Veteran Benefit programs including Montgomery GI Bill, Vocational Rehab, Post 9/11, and others.
+Visit our benefits page to learn if you are eligible for and what options would be best suited for you.
+The page contains information regarding several Veteran Benefit programs including Montgomery GI Bill, Vocational Rehab, Post 9/11, and others.

 Please take advantage of the Early Registration windows and finalize your schedule as early as possible.

 To be eligible for monthly Basic Allowance for Housing (BAH) payment you must be registered (excluding independent study or online classes) at more than the half-time VA pay rate.
 You are not eligible for BAH or Book/Supply payments if you are still considered "In-service".